NashTech-Labs/Appium-android-application-automation/README.md

       </dependency>
 # Steps for execution
 Clone the repository on your local system.
-Intellij will resolve all the required dependencies.
+Intellij will resolve all the required dependencies and then Download Appium.
-Download Appium

 1.To download the appium(terminal based):